adrianenriquez/adrianenriquez/README.md

 ## Education

-Bachelor of Science in Information Technology, University of the East, 2014
+### Bachelor of Science in Information Technology, University of the East - Manila, 2014